HaneenTharwat2/kafka-cdc-project/README.md

 ## 🔐 Security Notice

-Snowflake credentials and private keys are **redacted** in configuration files for safety.
+All secrets (e.g., Snowflake private key, database password) are **redacted**.
+Do not expose sensitive credentials in public repositories.

 ---